astrovsky01/training-material/topics/dev/tutorials/visualization-charts/tutorial.md

 ## Section 2 - Allow different rendering modes

 In this section we are going to augment the visualization such that users may select different rendering modes.
-This is one of the major advantages of using the *Charts* framework.
 Similar to a Tool's XML file, developers may specify input parameters which then will be presented to the user.
 The definition of Tool and Visualization input parameters are similar, however the latter is provided in *JavaScript* and not as XML.
 More information on parameters can be found in the [wiki](https://docs.galaxyproject.org/en/latest/dev/schema.html).

 > ### {% icon hands_on %} Hands-on